Yohann76/graphic-representation-realt/README.md

 ## TODO LIST TASK :
 - % make graphic by country USA , Panama (with property address, where is country?) (use openstreet api with coordinate data?)
-- % by TYPE of home mono-family/Multy-family/SFR Portfolio (productType is in API)
 - % of portfolio is located, not located, partially located

 - Improved overall design